[VIDEO] Differences between filtering Rainwater vs Town and City Water

 Now, water in the matrix!

-They throw all that chemical in the water so that they can deliver that water to your home, and it doesn’t eat out the water pipe systems on the way.
+They throw all those chemicals in the water so that they can deliver that water to your home, and it doesn’t eat out the water pipe systems on the way.
 When you go to your tap to get a glass of water, you’ll be getting water at about 7.2 to 7.5.

 It does alter, but generally, all across Australia, that's what we find.